thelabcat/rumble-chat-actor/README.md

 actor.register_message_action(eat_some_cheese)

 #There are many ways to register commands.
-Internally, they are all based on
+Internally, they all end up
-# instances of rumchat_actor.commands.ChatCommand or converted to it.
+# as some form of rumchat_actor.commands.ChatCommand().
-#The simplest way is to use a prebuilt modification of this class.
+#The simplest way is to instantiate a prebuilt modification of this class.
 #Be sure to pass the actor object to the class when you instantiate it.

 actor.register_command(rumchat_actor.commands.KillswitchCommand(actor))

-#The KillswitchCommand, by the way, shuts down the actor when a mod or admin runs it.
+#This KillswitchCommand, by the way, shuts down the actor when a mod or admin runs it.
 #You can open the Python interpreter and run help("rumchat_actor.commands") to
 # see info on other ChatCommand derivative classes.

-#The other main to register a command is via a callable.
+#The other main way to register a command is via a simple callable.
 #Like message actions, these are also passed SSEChatMEssage and RumbleChatActor
 def tester(message, actor):
     '''Test command callable'''